falsechicken/fc_protector/README.md

 NEW FEATURES:

-	- Keys -
+- Keys

-		-All protection doors and the chest now require keys to be protected from players opening them.
+	- All protection doors and the chest now require keys to be protected from players opening them.

 - Crafting And Using Keys